tjavaid/Fiducial_XS/README.md

 voms-proxy-init -voms cms

-# Now set is ready for measurement
+# Now setup is ready for measurement

 1) sh doAllEffs_channels_PAS.sh #This macro is to compute in bins of differential variables the efficiencies, acceptance etc. and corresponding uncertainties.